What are card chargebacks & fraud?

 Purchases for orders larger than normal might suggest fraud, especially for products that are easy to resell or if the order is made by an unknown customer.
 You likely know who your big customers are or will have contact with a new customer if they’re planning on spending a lot.
 If you notice someone buying lots of the same item, in either one or multiple transactions, consider reaching out to confirm the order before proceeding.

 Card-not-present transactions (where you manually enter card details to your EFTPOS machine) leave your business financially liable if they turn out to be fraudulent.
-At the very least, you should never hand the terminal to the customer to key in transactions.
+You should never hand the terminal to the customer to key in transactions.
 To avoid the need for taking payments manually, consider setting up a secure alternative, like through an online payment gateway, where customers can pay for your goods or services.

 Where possible, use your gateway’s inbuilt fraud tools such as country code blocking, IP whitelisting, blacklisting and velocity checks.
 These are easy and cost-effective tools for authenticating a cardholder at the point of purchase.
 You should also use Mastercard Identity Check or Visa Secure to authenticate transactions when you can.